VidunderGunder/frameworkless.js/README.md

 A barebones ready-to-go fullstack app with a pages router, but without the additives and preservatives of Big Framework™.

+There are 2 implementations:

+- JavaScript (Bun, Elysia.js)
+- Go (Standard Library)

 Key features:

 - Pages Router